 I encourage everyone to visit Bangkok, particularly those who’re new to the idea of long-term solo travelling.
 And it shouldn’t take that much persuasion, after all, Bangkok has been named as one of the world’s best cities to travel to, for many years in a row, and there is a reason for it.
 In fact, there are many reasons.

 From world-class food to nature parks to party places, Bangkok leads in everything.
 Though some people do complain that it is too noisy, I think my Indian dispositions helped me blend in fairly easily.
 In only a few hours after I landed in Bangkok, someone offered me to drop me at my hostel, in his car, because I happened to ask him the directions.
 And that is how easy it is to work things out in Bangkok.
 Bangkok might possibly be the most tourist-friendly capital city in the world.
 From frugal travellers to high-end shoppers, it has something for everyone!

 Bangkok has something for everyone

 I remember a friend once told me that she doesn’t like solo backpacking “anymore” because on her very first trip she ended up at a place that wasn’t meant for her, and it had her discouraged to travel solo for life.
 But that’s not going to happen if you will visit Bangkok.
 Because no what taste you have, there is no dearth of things to do in Bangkok.

 Whether you’re into crazy night parties, culture, food or pretty much anything else – the city will keep you entertained.
 Cheap, fascinating and colourful, Bangkok is designed to suit backpackers and solo budget-travellers.
-You can spend a month here living the different experience, seeing new places, every day.
+You can spend a month here living a different experience, seeing new places, every day.
 Explore temples, night markets, one of the craziest nightlife scenes, and of course, the amazing Thai food.

 Travelling in Bangkok is convenient